Parashu96/Madhav_Store_PowerBI_Dashboard/README.md

 5) Most of the people have made their payment using credit card and COD mode.

-6)The Total profit of Madhav store including all state is 37k INR
+6) The Total profit of Madhav store including all state is 37k INR

 Learning Outcomes: